opencybersecurityalliance/oasis-open-project/README.md

 information, insights, analytics, and orchestrated response, via commonly developed code and tooling, using mutually agreed upon technologies, data standards, and procedures.

 For more information on the OCA, see the project's website at https://opencybersecurityalliance.org.

+General questions about OASIS Open Projects may be directed to OASIS staff at op-admin@lists.oasis-open-projects.org

 # Contributing